ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## exportpdf-no-token

 * Location: `plugins/exportpdf/plugin.js`
-* Description: Authentication token for the [CKEditor Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin is empty.
+* Description: The authentication token for the [CKEditor Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin is empty.
 The cause of it might be that your {@linkapi CKEDITOR.config.exportPdf_tokenUrl token URL} returned an empty response.
 * Additional data: None.

 ## exportpdf-no-token-url